andretunes/MaintenanceMode/README.md

 ## About

 This plugin adds the functionality to the admins to "put" the game server in Maintenance Mode.
-If the player entered aren't a Admin, he will be kicked with a personalizated message inside of translations and after run the command (!maintenance or !manutencao), All Players except Admins will be kicked with the same message.
+If the player that just entered aren't a Admin, he will be kicked with a personalizated message inside of translations and after run the command (!maintenance or !manutencao), All Players except Admins will be kicked with the same message.
 To better view see the [Showcase](#showcase) zone.

 This plugin also was requested in one topic on the Forum: [Topic](https://forum.virtual4host.pt/index.php?/topic/28-que-plugins-gostavam-que-fossem-feitos-do-0/&do=findComment&comment=40)